 By Jan Jantzen, SMILE pilot coordinator of Samsø

-In Samsø the site acceptance test has just finished successfully.
-The battery is located at the harbour masters building and is discharged and charged to see if it performed correctly using its specifications.
+In Samsø the site acceptance test, on the Battery Energy Storage System (BESS) installed in the Ballen Marina, has just been completed successfully.
+The battery, located in the former warehouse building, was discharged and charged to see if it performed correctly in accordance with specifications.

-The battery is 240kWh nominally and it’s supplied by renewable energy from PV panels installed throughout the harbour.
-The service building at the harbour operates in default mode at the moment which means that whenever there is excess energy from the PV panels the battery will charge.
-Excess energy means that the production from the PV panels is larger than the consumption from the boats and the sauna’s and all the other loads on the system.
-So, we produce more electricity than we need and the excess amount is stored in the battery and also the other way around if we have extra energy in the battery the loads can take energy from the battery, even if the sun is not shining.
+The battery is 240kWh nominally and it is supplied by renewable energy from photovoltaic (PV) panels installed throughout the harbour.
+The battery operates in default mode at the moment which means that whenever there is excess energy from the PV panels the battery will charge.
+Excess energy means that the production from the PV panels is larger than the consumption from the boats, the sauna and all the other loads on the system.
+So, when the Ballen Marina produces more electricity than what is actually needed, the excess amount of electricity is stored in the battery and it can be used to compensate the unpredictability of the solar energy.

-We have the waste water pomp and four heat pump.
-They are connected to the electrical system and in the future there is the wish to control them, remotely also.
-But this will not happen until maybe half a year from now.
-They have to be connected to the general control system.
-And then we can switch the loads on when we need in a clever way in order to save some renewable energy and also to let’s say utilize most renewable energy possible and also save some money.
-Because the harbour would still buy electricity from the public grid.
+A waste water pump and five heat pumps are connected to the electrical system.
+In the future there is the wish to control the waste water pump and heat pumps remotely.
+This functionality is expected to be implemented in the next 6 months.
+Actually, they have to be connected to the general control system.
+Then it will be possible to switch the loads on, when needed, in a clever way in order to utilize most of the renewable energy possible and save money at the same time.
 The PV panels are not large enough to supply electricity all year around.
-So the marina will have to buy electricity from the outside.
-But these prices vary, night and day, every hour.
-So, maybe we can start these components at very clever times.
-So we are able to buy electricity when it’s cheap.
+So, the Ballen Marina will have to buy electricity from the outside.
+Those prices vary, night and day, every hour, therefore the expectation is through the advanced control system to manage these components in a smart way in order to be able to buy electricity when it is cheap.

-In the video Jan Jantzen explains which smart grid technologies will be demonstrated in the Ballen Marina.
-Jan uses a map of the harbour and Lego blocks to show what the situation looks like in the Ballen Marina.
-Jan also explains how the smart grid system works in the port and what they hope to achieve in the future.
+In the video J. Jantzen explains which smart grid technologies will be demonstrated in the Ballen Marina.
+He uses a map of the harbour and Lego blocks to show what the situation looks like in the Ballen Marina.
+He also explains how the smart grid system works in the port and what Samsø hopes to achieve in the future.